saifulislam88/kubernetes/(A).Kubernetes Principle & Concept.md

           - protocol: TCP
             port: 80
             targetPort: 80

+## Kubernetes Resources

+**In Kubernetes, everything is accessed through APIs.** To create different types of objects like pods, namespaces, and configmaps, the Kubernetes API server provides API endpoints.
+These object-specific endpoints are called **API resources or simply resources**.
+For example, the API endpoint used to create a pod is referred to as a Pod resource.
+In simpler terms, a resource is a specific API URL used to access an object, and you can interact with these objects using HTTP methods like GET, POST, and DELETE.

 ## Kubernetes Ingress((Resource)
 An Ingress is a Kubernetes resource that defines how external traffic should be routed to services within your cluster.